Boyd Archaeological Field School

 ELIGIBILITY AND EVALUATION:

-Applications will be received from high school students in a letter-based format, with a supporting letter of reference from a high school teacher.
+Applications must include a supporting letter of reference from a high school teacher.

 Students are asked to address their financial situation and explain how this bursary would assist them.